Utkarsh342/The-nexus-group-_-ARVIND/README.md

 ### About the Experiment

 This experiment explains how a bipolar juction transistor (BJT) operates as an electronic switch.
 When a small currents floes into the base terminal, it allows the larger current to flow between the collector and emitter.
-This principle is used in logic circuits, microcontroller outputs, ans digital electronics for controlling high power devices using low power signals.
+This principle is used in logic circuits, microcontroller outputs, and digital electronics for controlling high power devices using low power signals.

 <b>Name of Developer | <b> Mr. Rajeev Kumar
 :--|:--|